 Here are a few Maryville University courses that may be of interest to you:

 Consumer Market Behavior teaches students how to understand the factors that influence consumer behaviors.
 By evaluating the psychological processes, personal differences, and environmental factors that impact consumer purchasing decisions, markets can develop strategies that perform well even in competitive environments.

 Marketing and Digital Media

 To implement the digital marketing skills mentioned in previous sections of this article, marketers must gain experience in creating data-driven digital media strategies.
-This course provides students the opportunity to develop a marketing plan from beginning to end, using various key marketing tools.
+Marketing and Digital Media provides students the opportunity to develop a marketing plan from beginning to end, using various key marketing tools.

 Marketers must often communicate with company management and clients to ensure that marketing strategies are carried out properly.
-This course is designed to teach students how to communicate effectively, efficiently, and persuasively in a professional setting, whether face-to-face or in a written format.
+Business Communications is designed to teach students how to communicate effectively, efficiently, and persuasively in a professional setting, whether in person or in a written format.

-You Should Major in Marketing to Launch Your Career in this Exciting Field
+Why Major in Marketing?
+Explore Your Future in This Exciting Field

 Marketing is a complex field that incorporates general business techniques with various research and sales concepts.
-While it may be possible to learn some concepts independently or on the job, pursuing a marketing degree can help you build valuable skills and expertise and make you a more appealing candidate for marketing jobs.
-If you’re interested in a marketing career, find out more about the online bachelor’s in marketing at Maryville University.
-It blends deep-dive marketing courses, traditional business principles, marketing strategy and advanced technology — providing a well-rounded foundation for students to further their career ambitions.
+While it may be possible for you to learn some concepts independently or on the job, pursuing a marketing degree can help you build valuable skills and expertise and make you a more appealing candidate for marketing jobs.
+If you’re interested in a marketing career, find out more about Maryville’s online bachelor’s in marketing.
+It blends deep-dive marketing courses, traditional business principles, marketing strategy, and advanced technology — providing a well-rounded foundation for students to further their career ambitions.